E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Related Work

 \section{Related Work}

 In this section, we review the literature on existing retrieval and recommendation systems.
 We first briefly review conventional retrieval methods that use dense vector representations.
-Next, we discuss LLMs based methods that use zero- or few-shot instructions to output the items.
-Finally, we review the use of reasoning-based prompts to enhance the recommendations generated by LLMs by eliciting the intentions behind user queries and attributes of the items that satisfy these requirements.
+Next, we discuss LLM-based methods that use zero- or few-shot instructions to output the items.
+Finally, we review methods that enhance retrieval and recommendation by LLMs' reasoning ability.